 As we interviewed parents who had intentionally developed long-term faith in their kids, they clearly made the cultivation of their faith a priority… Each parent found his or her own unique way to stay connected with Jesus.

 I’m on a journey to get back to the basics of my walk with God because I truly find joy being in His presence and because I want my kids to taste and see God’s goodness for themselves.
-I want my faith to be contagious and for my kids to connect with God beyond an intellectual level.

 4 Things to Remember in Creating Habits of Faith